Elbow: Joint

 When in anatomical position there are four main bony landmarks of the elbow.
 At the lower part of the humerus are the medial and lateral epicondyles, on the side closest to the body (medial) and on the side away from the body (lateral) surfaces.
 The third landmark is the olecranon found at the head of the ulna.
 These lie on a horizontal line called the Hueter line.
 When the elbow is flexed, they form a triangle called the Hueter triangle, which resembles an equilateral triangle.

 At the surface of the humerus where it faces the joint is the trochlea.
 In most people, the groove running across the trochlea is vertical on the anterior side but it spirals off on the posterior side.
 This results in the forearm being aligned to the upper arm during flexion, but forming an angle to the upper arm during extension — an angle known as the carrying angle.

 The superior radioulnar joint shares the joint capsule with the elbow joint but plays no functional role at the elbow.

+Several variable accessory bones may be present in the elbow joint as although they do not have important function, they might be mistaken for acute fracture on radiographs.
+The most common is medial subepicondylar bone occurring in 0.46%.